SearchWP Blog

 a search bar within the post's body

-That’s when shortcodes come in handy.
+That’s where shortcodes come in handy.
 Using shortcodes, you’re free to add a search bar to any place within a post or page.

 Now, let’s look at how you can add a search bar to your site using a shortcode.

-The easiest way to add a WordPress search bar with a shortcode is to use a plugin like SearchWP.
+The easiest way to add a WordPress search bar with a shortcode is by using SearchWP.

-This plugin not only allows you to add a search box with a shortcode – it also helps you gain full control over the WordPress search engine.
+This plugin not only allows you to add a search bar with a shortcode, it also helps you gain full control over the WordPress search engine.

-For example, using SearchWP, you can customize the search results order, make WordPress search by document content, and a lot more.
+For example, using SearchWP, you can customize the search results order, make documents, media files, product details, PDFs, custom fields, and a lot more searchable.

 This plugin automatically integrates with every search bar you have on your site.
 So you can enhance your site search immediately after the installation, no coding needed.